 Northern Lights Photography Tour

-- Photograph the northern lights from varied settings, including the outdoor platforms at the Tundra Lodge and heated circular Aurora Domes
+- Photograph the northern lights from varied settings, including our new glass Aurora Pod, the outdoor platforms at the Tundra Lodge, and heated circular Aurora Domes

 - Glean tips from expert northern photographers to capture outstanding images of the aurora, arctic landscapes and winter wildlife